xMattC/Project-time-tracker/README.md

 The project uses a **SQLite** database to store time logs.
 The database will be automatically initialized when the application runs for the first time.

-## Contributing

-Contributions to the project are welcome!
-If you have suggestions or improvements, feel free to fork the repository, make changes, and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.